jasonbayton/11ty/_src/android/host-apps-externally.md

 ![](https://cdn.bayton.org/uploads/2024/external-apk-hosting/2024-04-13_21.35.08.gif)

-8. Pop into **App content** and review the required declarations.
+8. **Optional:** Pop into **App content** and review the required declarations.
 Google doesn't explicitly mandate these are done in their private app publishing guide, but I opted to at least cover off the advertising declaration as it was raised as a warning earlier.

 ![](https://cdn.bayton.org/uploads/2024/external-apk-hosting/2024-04-13_21.34.11.gif)